Skip to content

 Bottom line

-If you are a single mother in Virginia and need internet, a device, tech help, or computer skills, start with four places: your public library, Virginia CommonHelp, Lifeline, and Virginia Works.
+If you are a single mother in Virginia and need internet, a device, computer access, or basic tech skills, start with four places: your public library, 211 Virginia, Virginia CommonHelp, and Virginia Works.
 Most technology help is not a special grant.
-It is usually a service, discount, benefit, training slot, or local nonprofit program.
+It is usually a service, discount, loaned device, training slot, benefits application path, or local nonprofit program.

-The federal Affordable Connectivity Program is no longer active.
+The federal Affordable Connectivity Program, often called ACP, is no longer active.
 Do not rely on old pages that promise a current ACP discount or a free government laptop.
-For 2026, the main federal phone or internet discount is Lifeline.
-Local options depend on your city, county, library, school, provider, and nonprofits.
+For 2026, the main federal phone or internet discount to check is Lifeline.
+Local device help depends on your city, county, school, library, internet provider, workforce center, and nonprofits.

 If you need internet or a device right away

 Use the fastest public access first.
-A library computer, public Wi-Fi, school family resource center, workforce center, or local social services office can help while you look for a longer-term plan.
+A library computer, public Wi-Fi, school family resource center, workforce center, community center, or local social services office can help while you look for a longer-term plan.

-• Call 211 Virginia and ask for computer access, internet help, a device program, job training, and nearby libraries or community centers.
+• Call or search 211 Virginia and ask for computer access, internet help, a device program, job training, and nearby libraries or community centers.

-• Use Virginia CommonHelp for SNAP, TANF, child care, energy help, and health coverage screening or applications.
+• Use Virginia CommonHelp for SNAP, TANF, child care, energy assistance, and health coverage screening or applications.

-• Call the CommonHelp Enterprise Call Center at 855-635-4370 if you cannot complete the online application.
+• Call the CommonHelp Enterprise Customer Service Center at 855-635-4370 if you cannot complete the online application.

 Where to start

-Start with the problem that is blocking you today.
-Do you need to get online, replace a laptop, learn computer basics, apply for benefits, or train for a better job?
+Start with the problem that blocks you today.
+Do you need to get online, lower a bill, replace a laptop, apply for benefits, learn basic computer skills, or train for a better job?
 The right first call depends on the barrier.

 I need to get online today